thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 While sparse models may reduce this computational burden, the convex hull approach should still provide significant performance improvements.

-## How can we use prediction errors in off-object observations to eliminate hypotheses?
+## How can we use prediction errors to eliminate hypotheses?

 Figure 3 illustrates two types of prediction errors that may arise in Monty and can be used to eliminate hypotheses.

 <img src="./0000_intelligent_resampling/predicion_error.png" alt="Prediction errors in Monty" style="width:70%; height:auto; display: block; margin: 0 auto;"/>

 _Figure 3_.
 Two cases where prediction errors may arise in Monty.

 ### Case 1: Hypothesis believes it is within an object but has actually moved off the object

+This case can be further divided into two distinct scenarios:

+#### Case 1a: Moving onto another object or background

-**Note**: There is also a scenario where the hypothesis has moved off one object and landed on another object.
-This can be handled by Case 2, since features sensed from a different object will presumably result in large prediction errors.
+The hypothesis has moved off the target object and landed on another object or the background environment.
+Features sensed from this different object or background will presumably result in large prediction errors compared to the expected features from the original object model.
+This scenario can be handled using the same mechanisms as Case 2, since the mismatch between expected and observed features provides a clear signal for hypothesis elimination.

+#### Case 1b: Genuinely sensing nothing

+The hypothesis has moved to a location where the sensor is genuinely not detecting anything.
+In this scenario, the sensor provides no meaningful signal rather than conflicting features.

-To compute prediction errors, we need a representation of "null" observations.
+For Case 1b, we need a representation of "null" observations to compute prediction errors.
 We define "null" features as the absence of **morphological** features (surface normal and principal curvatures), since depending on the sensing modality (vision or touch), not all **non-morphological features** may be detected.

 **Current representation**: In the existing implementation, off-object observations result in an empty dictionary for `morphological_features`: